Recover From » Cognitive Distortions that Interfere in Recovery

-Cognitive Distortions that Interfere in Recovery
+Cognitive Distortions That Interfere in Recovery

 Part of getting sober involves changing ineffective thinking patterns that may lead a person to relapse.
 In many ways, alcohol and drugs are used by addicts as a “solution” to their problems.
 This is why the recovery process involves far more than simply quitting drugs and alcohol.
 While quitting these addictive substances is indeed necessary, long term recovery depends on a person’s ability to develop new solutions to their problems that do not involve getting acutely intoxicated.
 In fact, current research shows that relapse is more often a result of a failure to develop healthy coping skills than it is from being in high-risk situations.